Chloé van Soeterstède

 "Brilliant...the conductor’s gifts of balance, attention, and acute musical sensibility were essential to the success of the Schumann."

 North American Representation

 Chloé van Soeterstède is attracting the attention of orchestras across the globe for her intuitive, sensitive, expressive music-making and her charming and positive presence on the podium.
-She trained initially as a viola player before turning to conducting, and having established herself across UK and France in particular, her profile is widening further now with many debuts coming up in Spain, Germany, Belgium and North America.
+She is praised repeatedly for her attention to detail, her energy and enthusiasm, and efficiency in rehearsal.
+Many orchestras are re-inviting, and the coming seasons will bring many debuts across Europe and North America.

-In the UK van Soeterstède is working with most of the major orchestras, including the Royal Philharmonic, BBC Symphony, BBC Scottish Symphony, City of Birmingham Symphony orchestras, BBC National Orchestra of Wales, London Chamber Orchestra and the Royal Northern Sinfonia.
-In France van Soeterstède has conducted the Orchestre National de Lyon, Orchestre de Chambre de Paris, Orchestre National du Montpellier, Orchestre National de Lille, Orchestre National de Lorraine amongst others and future projects include engagements with the Orchestre National des Pays de la Loire and Orchestre d'Auvergne.
+During the 20/21 season, van Soeterstède returned to and made debuts with most of the major UK orchestras, including the BBC Symphony, BBC Scottish Symphony, Royal Philharmonic, City of Birmingham Symphony, London Chamber orchestras, BBC National Orchestra of Wales and the Royal Northern Sinfonia.
+Past engagements elsewhere have included many across her native France, with orchestras such as the Orchestre National de Lyon, Orchestre de Chambre de Paris, Orchestre National du Montpellier, Orchestre National de Lille among others.

 Van Soeterstède was born in 1988 in France.
-After studying viola at the Royal Academy of Music, she studied conducting at the Royal Northern College of Music (2015-2017) with Clark Rundell and Mark Heron where she was awarded the Kennedy scholarship and was also supported by the Derek Hill Foundation.
+After studying viola in Paris and then at London’s Royal Academy of Music, she studied conducting at the Royal Northern College of Music (2015-2017) with Clark Rundell and Mark Heron where she was awarded the Kennedy scholarship and was also supported by the Derek Hill Foundation.
 In 2019, she was appointed the Taki Concordia Fellow 2019-21 by Marin Alsop.